Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: ultrahigh-Energy Neutrinos and Self-interaction

-As we mentioned in the introduction that the origin of UHE neutrinos from decaying super-heavy dark matter can not be completely ruled out \cite{Guepin:2021qai, Berghaus:2025jwb, Kachelriess:2018rty, Bhattacharya:2017jaw, IceCube:2018tkk, Sui:2018bbh}.
-We examine a theoretical framework in which a super-heavy dark matter particle, with mass $m_\chi\geq \mathrm{PeV}$, predominantly decays into ultra-high energy neutrinos.
+As we mentioned in the introduction, the origin of UHE neutrinos from decaying superheavy dark matter cannot be completely ruled out \cite{Guepin:2021qai, Berghaus:2025jwb, Kachelriess:2018rty, Bhattacharya:2017jaw, IceCube:2018tkk, Sui:2018bbh}.
+We examine a theoretical framework in which a superheavy dark matter particle, with mass $m_\chi\geq \mathrm{PeV}$, predominantly decays into ultrahigh energy neutrinos.
 The resulting neutrino yield is determined by the specific decay channels of the dark matter particle.
-In scenarios where dark matter mainly undergoes a two-body decay into a UHE neutrino–antineutrino pair $\chi\rightarrow\nu\Bar{\nu}$, the resulting neutrino flux will be characterised by an energy $E_{\nu}\approx m_\chi/2$.
-These UHE neutrinos can have a flavour-specific strong interactions with background cosmic neutrinos through a new hidden sector mediated by a scalar or vector boson~\cite{PhysRevD.109.063007}.
+In scenarios where dark matter mainly undergoes a two-body decay into a UHE neutrino-antineutrino pair $\chi\rightarrow\nu\Bar{\nu}$, the resulting neutrino flux will be characterized by an energy $E_{\nu}\approx m_\chi/2$.
+These UHE neutrinos can have flavor-specific strong interactions with background cosmic neutrinos through a new hidden sector mediated by a scalar or vector boson~\cite{PhysRevD.109.063007}.
 Such interactions can maintain thermal equilibrium among neutrinos for longer periods.
 This interaction has a notable impact on the CMB spectrum and has been extensively studied in the context of the Hubble tension~\cite{PhysRevLett.123.191102, Oldengott:2017fhy, Kreisch:2019yzn}.
 In this work, we focus on self-interaction between muon-flavored neutrinos.
 Our choice to focus solely on the muon sector is partly inspired by potential new physics hinted at in muon-related observables such as the muon $g-2$ anomaly~\cite{Lindner:2016bgg, Capdevilla:2021kcf} and contribution to rare meson decays, such as $K \rightarrow \mu \nu \phi$~\cite{PhysRevLett.124.041802, Blinov:2024gcw}, which offer complementary experimental probes~\cite{Caputo:2021rux, Forbes:2022bvo, Jho:2019cxq}.
 We consider a framework of self-interacting neutrinos mediated by a scalar that couples to the muon and muon neutrinos.
 Below the electroweak scale, these interactions can typically be described through the following Lagrangian \cite{PhysRevD.110.123033}: